wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 Check the wis2downloader dashboard in Grafana to see the subscription removed.
 You should see the downloads stopping.

 !!! note "About GTS-to-WIS2 gateways"
-    There are two GTS-to-WIS2 gateways currently publishing data through the WIS2 Global Broker and the Global Caches:
+    There are currently two GTS-to-WIS2 gateways currently publishing data through the WIS2 Global Broker and the Global Caches:

     - DWD (Germany): centre-id=*de-dwd-gts-to-wis2*
     - JMA (Japan): centre-id=*jp-jma-gts-to-wis2*

-    If in the previous exercise you replace `de-dwd-gts-to-wis2` with `jp-jma-gts-to-wis2` you would receive the notifications and data published by the JMA GTS-to-WIS2 gateway.
+    If in the previous exercise you replace `de-dwd-gts-to-wis2` with `jp-jma-gts-to-wis2`, you would receive the notifications and data published by the JMA GTS-to-WIS2 gateway.

 !!! note "Origin vs cache topics"

-    When you subscribe to a topic starting with `origin/`, you will receive notifications with a canonical URL that points to a data-server provided by the WIS Centre publishing the data.
+    When subscribing to a topic starting with `origin/`, you will receive notifications with a canonical URL that points to a data server provided by the WIS Centre publishing the data.

-    When you subscribe to a topic starting with `cache/` you will receive multiple notifications for the same data, one for each Global Cache.
-Each notification will contain a canonical URL that points to the data-server of the respective Global Cache.
+    When subscribing to a topic starting with `cache/`, you will receive multiple notifications for the same data, one for each Global Cache.
+Each notification will contain a canonical URL that points to the data server of the respective Global Cache.
 The wis2downloader will download the data from the first canonical URL it can reach.

 ## Download example data from the WIS2 Training Broker